 #11 – Digital Camera

 We agree that cell phone camera technology is pretty amazing nowadays.
 Even still, they don’t do Kyrgyzstan’s majestic mountainous landscape and pristine lakes justice!
 If you don’t own a digital SLR (single-lens reflex) camera, we highly recommend that you consider adding one to your what to pack for Kyrgyzstan shopping list.
 You can find some great deals for starter cameras if you’re on tight budget restraints; it’s worth shopping around!
+One of the best reasons to visit Kyrgyzstan is for the endless photo ops it offers.
+Get a good camera and make the most of them!

 #12 – Travel Sheet or Sleeping Bag Liner